mbasso/gccx/docs/syntax.md

 ## Tag attributes

-Attributes (attributes, props, and callbacks) can be set as string literals with double quotes just like in xml:
+Attributes (attributes, props, and callbacks) can be set as string literals with double quotes just like in XML:

 ```js
 <img src="hello.png" />